di98feja/RagnarsRokare/SlaveGreylings/readme.txt

 0.2 patchnotes:
 ###############################
 From the book of Barg:
-Today the day of 42 in this paradise of a world of Odin we call Valheim, me and Morg gave the two greylings the names Berith and Dumbass.
+Today the day 42 in this paradise world of Odin we call Valheim, me and Morg gave the two greylings the names Berith and Dumbass.
 We think one is female but cannot really tell them apart, except from a sense of identity we can feel when moving up close to them.
 The naming caused some misunderstanding when me and Morg was trying to use different names, but an improvement in our sense of identity sorted this problem just fine.
 Another improvement in the Greyling training is that we have trained them to not hast into a task without thinking it through.